Cluster headaches

 MelatoninHypothalamic/circadian regulation

-EmgalityDirect CGRP blockade
+EmgalityDirect CGRP blockade (monoclonal antibody)

 SPG blocks/lidocaineInterrupts trigeminal-autonomic reflex

-AntihistaminesBlocks histamine-triggered inflammation
+AntihistaminesBlocks mast cell-mediated inflammation

 This multi-system involvement explains why no single treatment works for everyone, and why combining approaches (e.g., D3 regimen + oxygen for breakthroughs + circadian management) often works better than monotherapy.